 Picture this: You're looking for a new home, and your real estate agent shows you the perfect place overlooking the water at a price way lower than the market.
 Your instincts tell you there must be something wrong with the house.
 The agent assures you the owner just wants a quick sale.
 Should you buy it?

-Or, how about a situation where a friendly superior from work invites you to his/her hotel room for cocktails while on a business trip.
+Or, let's say a friendly superior from work invites you to his/her hotel room for cocktails while on a business trip.
 Your instincts warn you not to put yourself in a risky situation.
 But you wonder if you'll unnecessarily risk offense by turning down an innocent beverage.
 What should you do?
 Life is full of these quandaries, and much of the time we humans choose to ignore our instincts — that voice in our head that tells us to do or not do something.

 "Instincts are the most automatic and ingrained response to any scenario presented by the world to a brain-equipped organism," says computational psychologist Dr. Stephen Thaler in an email.
 "They need to be fast and non-contemplative to successfully deal with sudden threats and opportunities in the world."